hosseininaveh/Moor_For_BIM/README.md

 Autonomous six wheels Robot for 3D modelling of a building

 # Installation on ROS noetic:
+you can ignore the next step if you have Ubuntu 22.04 without docker
+### Installing using Docker on Ubuntu 22.04 (WSL2)
 If you are going to install the packages in Ubuntu 22.04 or later, you can use docker.
 In this case, please do these extra steps:
 ```
 sudo apt update